hannorein/rebound/docs/integrators.md

         ```

 `adaptive_mode` `(unsigned int`)
-:   This flag determines how the relative acceleration error is estimated.
+:   This flag determines how the adaptive timestep is chosen.
 The previous name of this flag was `epsilon_global`.
+    The default is 2 which corresponds to the timestep criterion described in Pham, Rein, and Spiegel (2024).
+    This should be optimal in almost all cases.
+    If set to 0, the fractional error is estimated via `max(acceleration_error/acceleration)` and the timestep criterion of Rein and Spiegel (2015) is used.
     If set to 1, IAS15 estimates the fractional error via `max(acceleration_error)/max(acceleration)` where the maximum is taken over all particles.
+As before, the timestep criterion of Rein and Spiegel (2015) is used.
+This was the default until January 2024.
-If set to 0, the fractional error is estimates via `max(acceleration_error/acceleration)`.
+    If set to 3, then the criterion of [Aarseth 1985](https://ui.adsabs.harvard.edu/abs/1985IAUS..113..251A/abstract) is used.

 All other members of this structure are only for internal IAS15 use.